alejandroFerrante/Woblocks/README.md

 ## How to Export Code

 Once you are satisfied with the work you've done, you can export it as a .wbk file.
 You do so by going to the Import/Export section and clicking the export button.

+## Color Palettes

+Aren't the Woblocks block colors great?
+We are sure you agree, but if for any reason you want to personalize them with your own choice of palette, you can do so by editing the file called "pallettes.js".

 ## Collaborators & Links